bilalnaqvi7/Credit-Risk-Analysis/README.md

 The sign of the coefficient indicates the direction of the relationship.
 If both variables tend to increase or decrease together, the coefficient is positive, and the line that represents the correlation slopes upward.
 If one variable tends to increase as the other decreases, the coefficient is negative, and the line that represents the correlation slopes downward.

 We can see a strong correlation between loan_amnt and installment.
-(The monthly payment owed by the borrower if the loan originates)
+(The monthly payment owed by the borrower if the loan originates.)

 ### Loan status and loan amount distribution
 This is an imbalance problem, because we have a lot more entries of people that fully paid their loans then people that did not pay back.